 - Are you hailing a yellow cab, or scheduling an Uber or Lyft?
-I’ll wager you have tried the latter two and had a different experience.
+I’ll wager you have tried the latter two and possibly not at all the former!

 - Have your tried using an Amazon Dash button at home to order laundry detergent?

 - Have you pre-ordered and prepaid for your Starbucks beverage so you can breeze in, skip the line and be sipping in seconds?